codepath/android_guides/Building-Gradle-Projects-with-Jenkins-CI.md

 }
 ```

 See [[Installing Android SDK Tools with Chef or Puppet]] if you rely on Chef or Puppet for your machine configuration management.
-It will show you the steps to install at least Java and any other dependencies.

 ### Install the Android SDK (Manual Way)